Joost van Hemert: Career

-Together with Just Fabritius he was a driving force behind the establishment of the short-lived Danish Africa Company and served as its director from 1755–67.
-He was director of Danish Asiatic Company in 1743–52, for the Danish West Indies Company in 1747–54 and for the General Trading Company in 1757–69.
-He was also appointed to director of Kurantbanken when it was established in 1736.
+Together with Just Fabritius he was a driving force behind the establishment of the short-lived Danish Africa Company and served as its director from 1755 to 1767.
+He was director of the Danish Asiatic Company from 1743–1752, the Danish West Indies Company from 1747–1754 and the General Trading Company from 1757–1769.
+He was also appointed director of Kurantbanken when it was established in 1736.

-Hemert was one of several merchants that Johann Friedrich Struensee consulted in 1770 in connection with his work for more liberal conditions for the business community.
+Hemert was one of several merchants Johann Friedrich Struensee consulted in 1770 in connection with his work for more liberal conditions for the business community.
 In his response, Hemert advocated the establishment of a sort of Free port.